chore(deps): update dependency numpy to v1.26.4 #16

 When loading data from a file handle using

-, if the handleis at the end of file, as can happen when reading multiple arrays by
+np.load, if the handleis at the end of file, as can happen when reading multiple arrays by

 calling

-repeatedly, numpy previously raisedValueError
+np.loadrepeatedly, numpy previously raisedValueErrorif

-.
+allow_pickle=False, andOSErrorifallow_pickle=True.
 Nowit raises

-instead, in both cases.(gh-23105)
+EOFErrorinstead, in both cases.(gh-23105)

-pads with strict multiples of original dataCode based on earlier version of
+np.padwithmode=wrappads with strict multiples of original dataCode based on earlier version of

-willreturn different results when the padding size is larger than initial
+padthat usesmode="wrap"willreturn different results when the padding size is larger than initial

 array.

-now always fills the space with strictmultiples of original data even if the padding size is larger than the
+np.padwithmode=wrapnow always fills the space with strictmultiples of original data even if the padding size is larger than the

 initial array.